Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 This chapter describes an interoperable view of DASH presentation timing and segment addressing.
 This interpretation is considerably narrower than afforded by [[MPEGDASH]], constraining services to a specific set of reasonably flexible behaviors that are highly interoperable with modern client platforms.
 Services conforming to this document SHALL use this timing model.

-The presentation manifest or <dfn>MPD</dfn> defines the <dfn>MPD timeline</dfn> which serves as the baseline for all scheduling decisions made during DASH presentation playback.
+The presentation manifest or MPD defines the <dfn>MPD timeline</dfn> which serves as the baseline for all scheduling decisions made during DASH presentation playback.

 The playback of a static MPD SHALL NOT depend on the mapping of the MPD timeline to real time.
 A client MAY play any part of the presentation at any time.